fleabitdev/glsp/website/input/reference/src/code-reuse.md

 Wildcard wrappers can only be invoked using their unqualified method name: `(.Cloudy:on-step ob)` would fail, but `(.on-step ob)` would succeed.
-When you call an unqualified method like `on-step`, `(@base)` will chain through all of the wildcard wrappers in an unspecified order, followed by all of the explicit wrappers, followed by the `meth` form.
+When you call an unqualified method like `on-step`, `(@base)` will chain through all of the wildcard wrappers in an unspecified order, followed by all of the explicit wrappers, followed by the `met` form.
 Methods which belong to disabled states are skipped.

 Although wildcard wrappers can lead to spaghetti code when overused, they're a powerful tool when used responsibly.

 	(class Monster
-	  (meth on-inspect ()
+	  (met on-inspect ()
 	    (prn "It's terrifying!"))

 	  (state OnFire